airbytehq/airbyte/docs/integrations/destinations/gcs.md

 The rationales behind this naming pattern are: 1.
 Each stream has its own directory.
 2. The data output files can be sorted by upload time.
 3. The upload time composes of a date part and millis part so that it is both readable and unique.

-Currently, each data sync will only create one file per stream.
-In the future, the output file can be partitioned by size.
-Each partition is identifiable by the partition ID, which is always 0 for now.
+A data sync may create multiple files as the output files can be partitioned by size (targeting a size of 200MB compressed or lower) .

 ## Output Schema